J&K: Amit Shah meets family of martyred 'braveheart' cop Arshad Khan

 Srinagar, June 27: Amit Shah, who is on his first visit to Jammu and Kashmir after becoming the Union Home Minister, on Thursday, visited the residence of martyred policeman Arshad Khan, who breathed his last on June 17 after sustaining bullet injuries in a terrorist attack on June 12.

-Shah arrived in Srinagar on Wednesday on his two-day maiden visit to Jammu and Kashmir after taking over as the Union Home Minister.
+Shah arrived in Srinagar on Wednesday on his two-day maiden visit to J&K after taking over as the Union Home Minister.

 J&K: 'Braveheart' cop who was injured in June 12 Anantnag terrorist attack dies

 SHO Anantnag Inspector Arshad Khan who sustained bullet injuries on June 12 in a terrorist attack in Kashmir passed away on June 17.
 With his death, the toll in the terrorist attack rose to six, including five CRPF personnel.
-Five CRPF personnel were martyred after terrorists attacked security forces in Jammu and Kashmir's Anantnag on Wednesday.
+Five CRPF personnel were martyred after terrorists attacked security forces in J&K's Anantnag on Wednesday.
 Arshad (40), was killed when he stepped out of his armoured vehicle when a bullet fired by lone fidayeen ricocheted from his service rifle hitting him on chest on June 12.

 Khan is survived by wife and two sons, aged four and one.
 Five CRPF personnel were killed in the terror attack, in which a lone Jaish-e-Mohammed (JeM) terrorist targeted a patrol team of the paramilitary force.